hayate891/RogueBoxAdventures/README.md

     x/ESCAPE/gamepad Button2       : Open main menu/Abrot/Back
     f       /gamepad Button5       : Fire mode on/off

 ## I've found a bug.
 I want to make a suggestion.
-I want to constribute something.
+I want to contribute something.

 You can report bugs on GitHub at: [https://gitgud.io/themightyglider/RogueBoxAdventures](https://gitgud.io/themightyglider/RogueBoxAdventures)

 Or you can mail me at: themightyglider@gmx.de (love- or hate-mail is welcome as well)

-Constributors please push your changes to the development branch of the git repositority.
+Contributors please push your changes to the development branch of the git repository.

 ## Have Fun!

 Thank you for being interested in my little game.
 I hope it will bring you some hours of joy.

-	Copyright (C) 2015  Marian Luck
+	Copyright (C) 2015-2016  Marian Luck

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by